Common product ingredients are often discussed in the news – below is the L Brands’ perspective on some you may have heard about.

 FAQ Question: Microbeads

-L Brands has made the commitment to remove microbeads -- any intentionally added, 5 mm or less, water insoluble, solid plastic particle used to exfoliate or cleanse -- from our hand soaps and scrubs in 2016 for all of our brands.
+In 2016, L Brands reformulated all of our products to no longer contain microbeads (any intentionally added, 5 mm or less, water insoluble, solid plastic particle used to exfoliate or cleanse).

 FAQ Question: Parabens